Socrates 2014 unconference in the UK

 There are three economic incentives for companies to fix faults:

-• they don’t want to loose money because a fault had consequences that resulted in legal action (this reason is overhyped, in practice software engineering has a missing dead body problem).
+- they don’t want to lose money because a fault had consequences that resulted in legal action (this reason is overhyped, in practice software engineering has a missing dead body problem).

-When reporting a fault customers are often asked to rate its severity.
-This is a useful technique for prioritizing what gets fixed first or perhaps what does not get fixed at all.
-Customers who actively set out to find faults are not appreciated and are labeled as disruptive if they continue doing it.
+When reporting a fault, customers are often asked to rate its severity.
+This is a useful technique for prioritizing what gets fixed first, or perhaps what does not get fixed at all.
+Customers who actively set out to find faults are not appreciated and are labelled as disruptive if they continue doing it.
 Finding faults is surprisingly easy, finding the faults that have a high probability of being encountered by customers and ranked by them as critical is very hard (this is one of the reasons static analysis tools are not widely used).

 What is the motivation for developers to fix faults in Open Source?